What is a HTML Meta Tag?

 Which Meta Tags Should You Use?

-There are no set number of meta tags you can use as the amount of meta tags you use will depend on the web page contents.
+At minimum, use HTML Title, and Meta Description.
+Apart from that, there are no set number of meta tags you can use as the amount of meta tags you use will depend on the web page contents.
 For example, let’s say that I have a Page A that starts with these meta tags:

 <meta name="viewport" content="width=device-width, initial-scale=1">